qiaqia444/Phys29/README.md

 for the Phys29 introduction to programming course at UCSB.

-An introduction to programming and data analysis for the physical sciences.
+This course provides an introduction to programming and data analysis for the physical sciences.
 Topics include syntax, good coding practice, basic algorithmic structure, plotting, basic data analysis,  numerical root-finding and integration.